CJoseFlores/ASMEArm/README.md

 ------
 Note: The methods above are Method 1, Method 2 is yet to be posted on README, but is currently being coded as defaultconfig2 and lunge2.

+### Objective Progress:

+* Sensors are currently functional, but they give off strange distance readings.
+Currently working off those readings and will begin testing the arm movement in conjunction to it.
 ### Materials needed for this branch:

   * [SHARP IR distance sensor](https://www.adafruit.com/products/164)